krishanrana/reskill/README.md

 python collect_demos.py --num_trajectories 40000 --subseq_len 10 --task block
 ```
 There are two sets of tasks `block` and `hook`
-The dataset collected for the `block` tasks can be used to train a downstream RL agent in `FetchPyramidStack-v0`, `FetchCleanUp-v0` and `FetchSlipperyPush-v0` environments.
+The dataset collected for the `block` tasks can be used to train a downstream RL agent in the `FetchPyramidStack-v0`, `FetchCleanUp-v0` and `FetchSlipperyPush-v0` environments.
 The dataset collected for the `hook` task is used to train the downstream RL agent in the `FetchComplexHook-v0` environment.

 To train the skill modules on the collected dataset run the following command: